syam-ts/Portfolio/README.md

 <h1>Tech Stack Used in Portfolio</h1>
-The website is built in popular Tech Stack and deployed on Vercel
+The website is built in popular Tech Stack and deployed on Vercel with hidden animations.

 <ul>
  <li>React.js for building UI and Components</li>